mljs/levenberg-marquardt/README.md

 ## [API Documentation](https://mljs.github.io/levenberg-marquardt/)

 This algorithm is based on the article [Brown, Kenneth M., and J. E. Dennis.
 "Derivative free analogues of the Levenberg-Marquardt and Gauss algorithms for nonlinear least squares approximation."
-Numerische Mathematik 18.4 (1971): 289-297.](https://doi.org/10.1007/BF01404679)
+Numerische Mathematik 18.4 (1971): 289-297.](https://doi.org/10.1007/BF01404679) and [http://people.duke.edu/~hpgavin/ce281/lm.pdf](http://people.duke.edu/~hpgavin/ce281/lm.pdf)

 In order to get a general idea of the problem you could also check the [Wikipedia article](https://en.wikipedia.org/wiki/Levenberg%E2%80%93Marquardt_algorithm).